 Remember that the purpose of every piece of content that you publish is to be read by thousands of people.
 The question is, are you achieving that purpose?

-You already have everything that you need to get the right links, if you can leverage your old content.
+You already have everything that you need to harness the power of link building, if you can leverage your old content.

 As a content marketer, you have to understand that your brand is your identity.
 It’s your advantage in an increasingly competitive industry.
 Your customers want content that will appeal to them.